nature-of-javascript/nature-of-js-docs/workshop/landscape.md

 ## Why JavaScript?

 * JS API consumption predates JS API provision by about 10 years.
 Asynchronous content loads date from late 90's, term AJAX coined in 2005
-* Node from 2009: server-side JS
+* Server-side JavaScript using Node since 2009

 ### Immediacy:
 * Supremely easy to get started, essentially zero cost entry point...
-  * ...but like all projects, potentially expensive to maintain
+* Potentially same developers on front and back end
 * Quick design-code-test-debug cycles
-* Potentially same developers on front and back end

 ### Reliability:
+* Infrastructure investments (Google -> V8, Microsoft -> Chakra)
 * Large, mainstream frameworks (Google -> Angular, Facebook -> React)
-* Infrastructure investments (Google -> V8, Microsoft -> Chakra)
 * Thriving community (Node.js -> IO.js -> 4.0, and NPM modules)
+* As of Oct 2015, over 195K NPM packages

 ### Portability:
+* Not only capable of building frontend and backend web, but mobile and desktop
 * Blurring lines between browser and native (React Native, Phonegap)
 * No longer the wild west: *ES6*

 ### Maintainability:
-* Simple, well-established mechanisms for sharing and troubleshooting code (REPLs everywhere)
+* Simple, well-established mechanisms for sharing and troubleshooting code (REPLs everywhere: jsfiddle.net, jsbin.com, plnkr.io, codepen.io)
+* _Lingua franca_ effect: finding JS devs not difficult (quality variable)
+* Reasonable debugging tools using the browser and nodemon
 * Voracious (and opinionated) community
-* _Lingua franca_ effect: finding JS devs not difficult (quality variable)

-## Why Not JavaScript?
+## Why not JavaScript?

 ### Tooling
-* even today, with WebStorm, and Visual Studio incorporating JS debugging, still nowhere near as good as those for statically typed languages
+* Even today, with WebStorm, and Visual Studio incorporating JS debugging, still not as good as statically typed languages
 * Can be hard to debug, particularly larger code bases

-### Framework Churn
+### Framework churn
-* makes assessing the correct tool for your current job more challenging
+* Makes assessing the correct tool for a particular task more challenging
-* may mean poorer documentation, out of date tutorials, lost time
+* May mean poorer documentation, out of date tutorials, lost time

 ### Speed
 * Traditional response to speed concerns around JS is, "processing speed always increases"
-* Compare with eg Go, other compiled backend languages
+* Compare with Go and other compiled backend languages

-### Regional Preference
+### Regional preference
 * Full-stack JavaScript perhaps less common in New Zealand
   * May mean delays in finding developers for support/maintenance, although this is changing

-## Why APIs?
+## Why Web APIs?

+To be clear, by web APIs we're referring to HTTP calls to a REST service that operates on resources.

 ### Decoupled
 * UX can be developed independently
   * Arbitrary partitioning: microservices or monolithic
   * Arbitrary language/stack, everything groks JSON
-* Versioning
 * Common formats (JSON: .doc for the web?)
+* Can be versioned independently

 ### Expose public data sets
-* Independent of current application
+* Independent of consuming applications
 * Consumers at organisational level, paying clients, or open
+* Supports OAuth authentication

-### Guarantees
+### Clear expectations
-* Contract with consumers: if you format your request _this way_, your data will always look _like this_
+* Simple and straight-forward requests response model
+* Discovery through HATEOAS Level 3 of the Richardson Maturity Model
+  - HATEOAS: Hypertext As The Engine Of Application State
+* Good debugging tools like Postman

-## Why Not APIs?
+## Why Not Web APIs?
 * Every request across HTTP is a time sink

-## Further Reading
+## Further reading

 * [JavaScript will lead a massive shift in enterprise development](http://www.infoworld.com/article/2907190/javascript/javascript-will-lead-a-massive-shift-in-enterprise-development.html)